MiniProfiler/rack-mini-profiler/README.md

 ## TODO: prior to release - pull requests welcome

-1. Stack Traces for SQL called
+- Stack Traces for SQL called
-2. Decide if we hook up SQL at the driver level (eg mysql gem) or library level (eg active record) - my personal perference is to do driver level hooks (Sam)
+- Decide if we hook up SQL at the driver level (eg mysql gem) or library level (eg active record) - my personal perference is to do driver level hooks (Sam)
-3. We need to add automatic instrumentation for Rails (Controller times, Action times, Partial times, Layout times)
+- Add automatic instrumentation for Rails (Controller times, Action times, Partial times, Layout times)
-4. We need to grab / display the parameters of SQL executed for parameterized SQL
+- Grab / display the parameters of SQL executed for parameterized SQL
-5. We need to beef up the documentation
+- Beef up the documentation
-6. We need to auto-wire-up rails middleware
+- Auto-wire-up rails middleware
-7. We need to review our API and ensure it is trivial
+- Review our API and ensure it is trivial
+- Refactor big file into an organised structure, clean up namespacing
+- Add tests